 Our mission is to educate and open doors for well qualified students from a limited number of participating US colleges and universities through a relatively short, intensive period of study under the guidance of Oxford tutors to the same standard and in the same manner as matriculated Oxford undergraduates, while providing a high level of support and pastoral care.

 The safety and well being of our students, staff, and tutors is paramount.
 The University of Oxford and its constituent colleges are proceeding with the coming academic year 2020-21 with relevant safeguards and procedures.
 The view of OPUS is that although adequate precautions are being taken, inevitably the experience of a study abroad term in Oxford cannot be the same as before.
 Residential bubbles, limited social interaction, and the absence of sports, dining in College hall, clubs, societies, freshers’ fair and the like may make the experience very different.
-With reluctance we have taken the decision not to accept any students for the Michaelmas Term (October to December).
+We declined to admit students for the Michaelmas Term (October to December).
 We are provisionally accepting applications for the Hilary and Trinity Terms 2021 (January-June) and the Late Trinity Term 2021 (May-June).
-How the Michaelmas Term proceeds, the rate of infection, and the development of a vaccine will all have a bearing on the subsequent terms.
+How the Michaelmas Term proceeds, the rate of infection, and the development of a vaccine will all have a bearing on subsequent terms.

 Please bookmark and refer regularly to the following references for ongoing advice